-what is outlet
+What is outlet

 Electrical

-The answer to 'what is outlet' is an electrical outlet, also known as a power outlet or receptacle.
-An electrical outlet is a socket installed in a wall or other surface that provides a connection point to the electrical system, allowing you to plug in and power various electrical devices and appliances.
+The answer to 'what is outlet' is an electrical outlet, also known as a power outlet or wall socket.
+An outlet is a point on an electrical wiring system where devices can be connected to the electrical power supply.
+Outlets provide a safe and convenient way to connect lamps, appliances, electronics, and other electrical equipment to the home's electrical system.

 Step-by-Step Guide